Portuguese Empire: Second Empire (1663–1822)

+In 1705, a Portuguese Navy squadron of eight ships of the line was sent to help England against the Franco-Spanish forces that were besieging Gibraltar, which culminated in the Battle of Cabrita Point.
+After João V became king in 1706, the Navy underwent a period of growth and large transformation, and in 1716, at the request of Pope Clement XI and the Republic of Venice, the Portuguese Navy sent a fleet to counter the Ottoman Empire's activities in the Mediterranean Sea.
+This expedition culminated in the Battle of Matapan on 19 July 1717, in which the Portuguese fleet, supported by the Venetian and Maltese navies, defeated the Ottoman Navy.
+João V's reign saw the rise of Portugal and the Portuguese Empire to new levels of prosperity, wealth and prestige among European courts.

 Portuguese warship Rainha de Portugal saluting the squadron of Admiral Ball at Malta in 1798.
-In the 18th century the Portuguese Navy was among the most powerful in the world.
+In the 18th century, the Portuguese Navy was among the most powerful in the world.

-In 1661 the Portuguese offered Bombay and Tangier to England as part of a dowry, and over the next hundred years the English gradually became the dominant trader in India, gradually excluding the trade of other powers.
-Spain recognised the end of the Iberian Union in 1668, with Portugal in exchange ceding Ceuta to the Spanish crown.

-After the Portuguese were defeated by the Indian rulers Chimnaji Appa of the Maratha Empire and by Shivappa Nayaka of the Keladi Nayaka Kingdom and at the end of confrontations with the Dutch, Portugal was only able to cling onto Goa and several minor bases in India, and managed to regain territories in Brazil and Africa, but lost forever to prominence in Asia as trade was diverted through increasing numbers of English, Dutch and French trading posts.
-In 1787, in Goa the Conspiracy of the Pintos, also known as the Pinto Revolt, known in Portuguese as A Conjuração dos Pintos occurred, this was a rebellion against Portuguese rule.

-The leaders of the plot were three prominent priests from the village of Candolim in the concelho of Bardez, Goa.
-They belonged to the noble Pinto clan, hence the name of the rebellion.
+While Portugal managed to regain territories in Brazil and Africa, throughout the 18th century it gradually lost prominence in Asia as trade was diverted through increasing numbers of English, Dutch and French trading posts.
+After the Portuguese were defeated by the Indian rulers Chimnaji Appa of the Maratha Empire and by Shivappa Nayaka of the Keladi Nayaka Kingdom and at the end of confrontations with the Dutch, Portugal was only able to cling onto Goa and several minor bases in India.
+In 1787, in Goa, the Conspiracy of the Pintos (known in Portuguese as A Conjuração dos Pintos) occurred as a rebellion against Portuguese rule.
+The leaders of the plot were three prominent priests from the village of Candolim in the concelho of Bardez, Goa, belonging to the noble Pinto clan.
+This was the first anti-colonial revolt in India and one of the first by Catholic subjects in all European colonies.